Your Time, Your Pace, Your Adventure

 Part of the fun of orienteering is deciding which route to follow between controls from the information provided on the map.
 A direct route through complex terrain may take more time than a longer route which is easier to navigate.
 A direct route may also cross steep terrain, marshy ground, thick woodland, etc which might best be avoided.
 Any route choice decision should always take into account the orienteer's previous experience for maximum safety.

 Many areas have features which could be hazardous - ponds, lakes, rivers and crags are obvious examples.
 Whilst most individuals will treat these with the respect they deserve, it is group leaders who need to have the greatest awareness of them.
 Group leaders may be managing groups of young people who are not directly supervised and need to be fully aware of potential risks.
 A prior visit to the site is good practice.

 Adults who are responsible for sending out young people are advised to consider courses or routes which avoid potentially dangerous areas if:

-a) they have limited experience
+a) the young people have limited experience

 It is essential to have an adult stationed at the Start/Finish point to check off participants on their return.
 Where physical dangers exist or navigation is tricky, it is desirable to have additional adults stationed at appropriate locations to ensure that safety limits are not exceeded.